Meggie Dougherty Howard

-Megan "Meggie" Dougherty Howard (born July 27, 1995) is an American professional soccer player who plays as a midfielder for San Diego Wave FC of National Women's Soccer League (NWSL).
+Megan "Meggie" Dougherty Howard (born July 27, 1995) is an American professional soccer player who plays as a midfielder for Calgary Wild FC of the Northern Super League (NSL).
+She previously played for Angel City FC, San Diego Wave FC, Orlando Pride, and Washington Spirit in the National Women's Soccer League (NWSL).

 Early life

+Raised in Largo, Florida, Dougherty Howard attended St. Petersburg Catholic High School where she played soccer as a freshman and senior.
+As a senior, she captained the team to the Florida High School Athletic Association Class 2A regional final and was named to the All-Pinellas County first team by the Tampa Bay Times.

-Howard played soccer as a freshman and senior at St. Petersburg Catholic High School, reaching the Florida High School Athletic Association Class 2A regional final in 2013.
-She also played club soccer with Tampa Bay United Premier Girls 94 team, which won the 2011 and 2012 Disney Qualifier.
+As a youth, Dougherty Howard initially played for a boys teams at Strictly Soccer won the Disney Showcase and President’s Day titles in 2010.
+She played club soccer with Tampa Bay United Premier Girls 94 team, which won the 2011 and 2012 Disney Qualifier.
+In 2011, she attended the U.S. under-15 national team camp.

-Florida Gators
+Florida Gators, 2013-16

-Howard was a four-year starter for the Florida Gators at the University of Florida from 2013 to 2016 while also earning a degree in management.
+Dougherty Howard was a four-year starter for the Florida Gators at the University of Florida from 2013 to 2016 while also earning a degree in management.
 She totaled 89 career starts in 94 appearances and scored 14 goals, playing mostly as a holding midfielder.
-In 2016, Howard saw a career high in minutes, goals and assists as a senior and was recognized with All-SEC first team and All-American third team selections, and was named SEC Tournament MVP after registering an assist in each tournament match including on the match-winning golden goal in the final.
+In 2016, Dougherty Howard saw a career high in minutes, goals and assists as a senior and was recognized with All-SEC first team and All-American third team selections, and was named SEC Tournament MVP after registering an assist in each tournament match including on the match-winning golden goal in the final.

 Club career

-In 2015 and 2016, while still in college, Howard played for Washington Spirit Reserves in the W-League and in the Women's Premier Soccer League.
-With team she won the W-League title in 2015 and the Women's Premier Soccer League East Conference in 2016.
+In 2015 and 2016, while still in college, Dougherty Howard played for Washington Spirit Reserves in the W-League and in the Women's Premier Soccer League.
+Her team won the W-League title in 2015 and the Women's Premier Soccer League East Conference in 2016.
 In 2015, she was named to the W-League All-League Team.

-Washington Spirit, 2017–2020
+Washington Spirit (2017–2020)

-In 2017, Howard was selected in the third round (29th overall) of the 2017 NWSL College Draft by Washington Spirit.
+In 2017, Dougherty Howard was selected in the third round (29th overall) of the 2017 NWSL College Draft by Washington Spirit.
 She was signed to the team on March 12 and made her professional debut on April 22 as a 67th minute substitute for Kristie Mewis in a 1–1 draw with Orlando Pride.
 She scored her first goal as a rookie on August 4, 2017, in a 4–1 victory over Sky Blue FC.
+Following the 2017 season, she was one of three finalists for NWSL Rookie of the Year.

-Orlando Pride, 2021–2022
+Orlando Pride (2021–2022)

-On December 24, 2020, Howard was traded along with two first-round picks and $140,000 in allocation money to Orlando Pride in exchange for Emily Sonnett.
+On December 24, 2020, Dougherty Howard was traded along with two first-round picks and $140,000 in allocation money to Orlando Pride in exchange for Emily Sonnett.
 She made her debut for the club on April 10, 2021, starting and assisting both goals in a 2–2 draw with Racing Louisville in the 2021 NWSL Challenge Cup opening round.